 105 In this study, the Yangbajain Catchment in the Lhasa River Basin is adopted as the 106 study area.
 The catchment is experiencing glacier retreat and frozen ground degradation in response to climate warming.
 The main objectives of this study are (1) 107 to assess the changes between surface runoff and baseflow in a warming climate; (2) 108 109 to quantify active groundwater storage volume by recession flow analysis; (3) to 110 analyze the impacts of the changes in active groundwater storage on streamflow 111 variation.
 The paper is structured as follows.
 The section of Materials and Methods 112 includes the study area, data sources and methods.
-The Results and Discussion sections present the changes in streamflow and its components, climate factors, and 113 114 glaciers, and we will discuss the changing regimes of streamflow volume and 115 baseflow recession in response to the changes of active groundwater storage and 116 glaciers.
-The main conclusions are summarized in the section of Conclusions.
+The Results and Discussion sections present the changes in streamflow and its components, climate factors, and 113 114 glaciers, and we will discuss the changes in streamflow volume and baseflow 115 recession in response to the changes in active groundwater storage.
+The main 116 conclusions are summarized in the Conclusions section.